 Believe it or not, you can also stay in Kotor old town even if you’re on a tight budget.
 Staying in the old town is ideal for backpackers because everything is within walking distance (including great nightlife), there are good-value group tours departing from the old town and the bus station is a 10-minute walk from the old town.

 There are four hostels in Kotor old town:

-If you're hiring a car and driving to Kotor there are three parking lots you can use when you’re visiting Kotor old town.
-They’re marked in red on the map below.
+If you're hiring a car and driving to Kotor there are two parking lots you can use when you’re visiting Kotor old town.

 The closest to the old town is across the road, along the marina.
 It’s usually busy so if you can’t find space there follow the road until you get to the roundabout and turn around and come back.

 Since the road through Kotor is also very busy in summer and turning around and coming back could take a long time, I recommend skipping that parking lot and going straight to the one alongside the Škurda River.
 You’ll usually find a park here and although it’s not as close at the parking lot by the marina it’s still only a few minutes’ walk from the old town.

 Parking in Kotor costs 80-90c an hour... a bargain compared to the €10 an hour you pay in Dubrovnik... and that’s still a 15 minute hike from Dubrovnik old town!

 If you are visiting Kotor, my guide to Kotor old town is an indispensable book to take with you.
 This guide is like having a local best friend to show you the most interesting sights and hidden gems of Kotor.

 Book your accommodation anywhere in the world through any of the search boxes on our site and we'll make a donation towards sterilising stray animals in Montenegro.